-A talk by Knut Kvernebo from TBS23 conference.
+A talk by Knut Kvernebo at The Big Sick 2023 conference.
 Kindly shared with permission.

 The non-invasive ODIN concept (oxygen delivery index) uses in vivo Computer Assisted Microscopy (CAM) and Diffuse Reflectance Spectroscopy (DRS) to collect frames, films and spectra from tissue volumes of ≈0.1mm3 in the skin or conjunctiva of the eye.
 Proprietary algorithms are used to quantify Functional capillary density (FCD), capillary flow velocities (CFV) and microvascular oxygen saturation (SmvO2).
 The results give a non-invasive measure of tissue oxygen availability and of microvascular function.
 Examples of proof-of-concept studies will be given.